planship/blog/blog/articles/entitlements-metering-pricing-optimization-for-stripe.md

 ## Why you shouldn't use your billing system for entitlements
 While it may seem convenient, tying your entitlement system to your billing system is a recipe for pain.

-Arnon Shimoni has an excellent article that goes into great detail on this topic: [You Should Separate Your Billing from Entitlements](https://arnon.dk/why-you-should-separate-your-billing-from-entitlement/)
+Arnon Shimoni has an excellent article that goes into great detail on this topic: [You Should Separate Your Billing from Entitlements](https://arnon.dk/why-you-should-separate-your-billing-from-entitlement/).

 In addition to Arnon’s points, and specific to Stripe Entitlements and other payment-processors' solutions, what happens when you have a customer who uses a payment system outside of your billing system (E.g. a custom contract paid via ACH or Wire Transfer)?
 Essentially, how do you handle a customer within your product who doesn’t exist in your normal payment processor’s system?

 Planship makes it simple to keep your billing and entitlement systems separate, while also avoiding the development effort and ongoing support of building an entitlement system and integrating it with your billing system yourself.

-## Introducing the Planship App in the Stripe Marketplace
+## Introducing the Planship app in the Stripe Marketplace
-With our new [Planship App in the Stripe Marketplace](https://marketplace.stripe.com/apps/planship), you can easily combine Stripe’s billing functionality with Planship’s entitlement functionality.
+With our new [Planship app in the Stripe Marketplace](https://marketplace.stripe.com/apps/planship), you can easily combine Stripe’s billing functionality with Planship’s entitlement functionality.

 <Image
   src="planship-entitlements-stripe-dashboard.jpg"